IntersectMBO/credential-manager/doc/read-the-docs-site/background/cc-credentials.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Typically, someone in the orchestrator role would be querying the current committee state.
-The Orchestrator is one of the operational roles within the Constitutional Committee Credential Management System.
+The orchestrator is one of the operational roles within the Constitutional Committee credential management system.

 The orchestrator role requires a deep understanding of the credential management system and the ability to execute commands using the Cardano CLI.